felipecao/pact-sample/README.md

 # pact-sample
-A sample project showing how to use Pact to implement consumer-driven tests in Groovy.
+A sample project showing how to use [Pact-JVM](https://github.com/DiUS/pact-jvm) to implement consumer-driven tests and [Consumer-Driven Contracts](https://martinfowler.com/articles/consumerDrivenContracts.html) in Groovy.

 ## the idea